-The ZCS Food Service Department participates in the National School Lunch Program and works to ensure that the meal service provide meets or exceeds all regulations enacted by the U.S. Department of Agriculture.
+The ZCS Food Service Department participates in the National School Lunch Program and works to ensure that the meal service provided meets or exceeds all regulations enacted by the U.S. Department of Agriculture.

-Within each ZCS cafeterias, a pre-payment debit system is utilized which provides each student with a personalized lunch account.
+Within each ZCS cafeteria, a pre-payment debit system is utilized which provides each student with a personalized lunch account.
 The system is designed to process student purchases efficiently and to reduce the amount of cash handling at each location.
-Funds deposited into accounts are used for the purchase of meals, milk and a la carte (or extra) items intended to supplement a nutritious lunch.
+Funds deposited into accounts are used for the purchase of meals, as well as milk and a la carte (i.e. extra) items intended to supplement a nutritious lunch.
 Students are given a unique Quick ID number to access their accounts.
 Students enter this Quick ID number into a keypad after making their food selections.
 The cashier then accesses their account and verifies the identity of the student prior to completing the transaction.

 The debit system operates on a pre-pay basis; therefore students are encouraged to deposit funds in advance of use.
 Deposits will be accepted during any meal service or by sending deposits to the school cafeteria.
 To ensure rapid processing when paying with check or cash, it is beneficial to record the student's name and Quick ID number on the check or envelope.
-If desired, payment can be made by credit card utilizing the school's online payment option.
+If desired, payment can be made and low balance notification can be completed by utilizing the school's online payment option.

-Students and parents are encouraged to keep track of account balances.
+Students and parents/guardians are encouraged to keep track of account balances.
 The cafeteria will make efforts to advise parents/guardians of low and negative account balances by using the primary methods of phone calls, emails or occasional letters mailed home.
-It should be noted that any debt of \$50.00 or more that is not paid within a reasonable time may be sent to a collection agency.
+It should be noted that any negative account balance of \$50.00 or more that is not paid within a reasonable time may be sent to a collection agency.